turbot/steampipe-docs/docs/cloud/integrations/gitpod.md

 ---
 ## Connect to Steampipe Cloud from Gitpod

-[Gitpod](https://www.gitpod.io/) is an open source platform provisioning ready-to-code developer environments with a rich catalog of extensions, some of which can connect to databases.
+[Gitpod](https://www.gitpod.io/) is an open source platform that provisions ready-to-code developer environments with a rich catalog of extensions, some of which can connect to databases.

 Steampipe provides a single interface to all your cloud, code, logs and more.
 Because it's built on Postgres, Steampipe provides an endpoint that any Postgres-compatible client -- including Gitpod database extensions -- can connect to.